Last updated: November 27, 2020

 15. Watch a Sydney Sunset

-And why not bring some nice food for dinner, a few nibbles and a bottle of wine to make the experience even better.
+And why not bring some nice food for dinner, some nibbles, and perhaps a bottle of wine to make the experience even better.

-Other great spots are Mrs. Macquarie’s Point and the Royal Botanic Garden in the city, Manly North Head, and Blues Point Reserve at McMahons Point.
+Other great spots are Mrs. Macquarie’s Point and the Royal Botanic Garden in the city, the Fairfax Lookout in Manly, and Blues Point Reserve at McMahons Point.

 16. Play Mini Golf